-- a.
-Check the types of vegetation found on the site:

-- \\\\deciduous tree: alder, maple, aspen, other

-- \\\\evergreen tree: fir, cedar, pine, other

-- \\\\shrubs

-- \\\\grass

-- \\\\pasture

-- \\\\crop or grain

-- \\\\ Orchards, vineyards or other permanent crops. - wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other - \\\\water plants: water lily, eelgrass, milfoil, other - \\\\other types of vegetation - b.
-What kind and amount of vegetation will be removed or altered? - c.
-List threatened and endangered species known to be on or near the site. - d.
-Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any: - e.
+pattern impacts, if any.
+Not applicable-this is a nonproject proposal.
+4. a.
+Plants Find help answering plants questions Check the types of vegetation found on the site: deciduous tree: alder, maple, aspen, other evergreen tree: fir, cedar, pine, other shrubs grass pasture crop or grain orchards, vineyards, or other permanent crops. wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other water plants: water lily, eelgrass, milfoil, other other types of vegetation Not applicable-this is a nonproject proposal. b.
+What kind and amount of vegetation will be removed or altered?
+Not applicable-this is a nonproject proposal. c.
+List threatened and endangered species known to be on or near the site.
+Not applicable-this is a nonproject proposal. d.
+Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any.
+Not applicable-this is a nonproject proposal. e.
 List all noxious weeds and invasive species known to be on or near the site.
+Not applicable-this is a nonproject proposal.